 Topic Plan Reference Preferred Strategy Issue Response Transport Indicator 31 Should read pedestrians cyclists and vehicles Agree.
 Amendment done.
-Renewable Energy Indicator 14 Should monitoring be primarily on the basis of conformity (or otherwise) with the parent policy (rather than the SPG)?
-As currently worded, it seems that the SPG is picking up some planning issues relating to renewable energy that the parent policy isn't.
-Agree.
+Renewable Energy enewable Indicator 14 Shou Agree.
 Amendment done.
 Employment Indicator 25 If there are no allocations, this indicator will presumably be deleted at Deposit stage.
 Agree but the Authority will need to include an Indicator to monitor provision of employment against the criteria based policies of the Plan.
 Amendment done.
 General 5.1 The first sentence says that the proposals of the LDP represent a change in the scale, location and type of development proposed in the National Park.
 However, in most cases, the LDP 2 proposals (as far as they are known at present) seem closer to a continuation of the current policies, with some selective updating and a few, Agree.
 Amendment done.

-Topic Plan Reference Preferred Strategy Issue Response mostly modest, changes in direction.
+Topic Plan Issue Reference Preferred Strategy Response mostly modest, changes in direction.
 General 5.4 There should be a priority g - Transport and accessibility This list relates to the Chapter headings and f) already includes transport.
 General Glossary Insert additional rows for recently introduced Use Classes C2A - Secure Residential Institutions and C4 - Houses in Multiple Occupation.
 Agree.
 Amendment done.
 Maps Key Diagram The classification of settlements should be restricted to those in the National Park (including crossboundary ones), unless derived from a higher level document such as the Wales Spatial Plan.
 Agree.
 The Key Diagram has been checked and it matches the approach taken in the Wales Spatial Plan.
 The approach taken is compliant with paragraph 6.4.2.2 of the Local Development Plan Manual August 2015.